How to Bypass Reduced Engine Power

 4. Reset the Check Engine Light

 In most cases, when your car detects an issue that causes reduced engine power, the check engine light will be activated.
 However, once you’ve identified and resolved the underlying issue, the check engine light may not disappear.
-Should this happen, you may need to reset the check engine light manually by disconnecting your car’s battery for about 30 minutes, then reconnecting it and taking the care for a spin.
+Should this happen, you may need to reset the check engine light manually by disconnecting your car’s battery for about 30 minutes, then reconnecting it and taking the car for a spin.

-5. Temporarily Disconnect the MAF Sensor
+5. Can Disconnecting the MAF Sensor Bypass Reduced Engine Power?

 If all else fails, you might need to temporarily disconnect the mass airflow sensor (MAF).
 The MAF is responsible for measuring the amount of air coming into your engine to set the correct air-to-fuel ratio.
 Disconnecting it might turn off the reduced engine power alert, but it’s risky, and there is no guarantee it will work.
 If you proceed with this option, be sure to reconnect the MAF before driving for long periods.